spencertipping/canard/doc/prefused-conses.md

 The jump targets are marked with carets.
 It's important to refer to the nop instructions because these encode the length of the next list entry.

+Update: function definitions can't be inlined due to the structural inspection problem.
+Instead, each defined symbol needs to have an identity (probably a memory address; these identities can be opaque), and this identity needs to be the referent of the head of a cons.
+Inlining should happen inside the compiler, which is defined in user-space.

 # Allocating prefused data

 In a case like the map function, we can allocate a prefused cons easily enough by having the allocator hand us memory towards the end, not the beginning, of the heap.
 We can then request more